-Brush Management Prescribed Burning Prescribed Grazing
+Prescribed Burning

-Restoration pathway R4A State 1.4 to 1.3
+Restoration pathway R4A State 4 to 3

-If invasive species are removed the site could return to the Degraded Shortgrass State (3).
-Without sufficient remnant populations of preferred plants the Invaded State (4) is not likely to return to any of the other states.
+If invasive species are removed, the site could return to the Degraded State (3).
+Without sufficient remnant populations of preferred plants, the Invaded State (4) is not likely to return to any of the other states.
 The driver for the reclamation pathway is weed management without reseeding.
 The trigger is invasive species control.
-The invading species cause a significant increased soil loss due to lack of ground cover (Lacey et al. 1989).
+Due to a lack of ground cover, the invading species cause a significant increase in soil loss (Lacey et al. 1989).

+Brush Management

-Brush Management Prescribed Burning
+Prescribed Burning

 Integrated Pest Management (IPM)

 Prescribed Grazing